 Recently Retired But With More In The Tank?

 Change can often be a challenge, and when you’re considering taking your life in a new direction, it’s important to be asking yourself the right questions.
-ZAHN Consulting, LLC’s team of career advisors can help you "look behind the curtain" to get insights and ideas about what future pursuit could be right for you.
+David Zahn can help you "look behind the curtain" to get insights and ideas about what future pursuit could be right for you.

-You’ve just taken an inventory of your professional life and you're far from excited.
+Perhaps you spent yet another sleepless night assessing where you are professionally, and taken an inventory of your skills.
+And...you're far from excited.
 Perhaps you fall into one of these categories:

 Recently retired and feeling uneasy about what to do next.
 You have experience, skills, and energy all in abundance Yet, you do not know what you will do to still feel the satisfaction of contributing the way you did at work.